-NOTE 11 - EMOLUMENTS, ADVANCES AND LOANS GRANTED TO THE MEMBERS OF THE ADMINISTRATIVE MANAGERIAL AND SUPERVISORY BODIES
+NOTE 12 - EMOLUMENTS, ADVANCES AND LOANS GRANTED TO THE MEMBERS OF THE ADMINISTRATIVE MANAGERIAL AND SUPERVISORY BODIES

-The Company granted a Director's fee of EUR 19.530 (2017: EUR 19.530) in total to the independent and external members of the Board of Directors for the services rendered during the year.
+The Company granted Directors' fees of EUR 19.530 (2019: EUR 19.530) in total to the independent members of the Board of Directors for the services rendered during the year.

-NOTE 12 - EMPLOYEES
+NOTE 13 - EMPLOYEES

-The Company has employed 4 people during the financial year (2017: 4 people).
+The Company has employed 4 people during the financial year (2019: 4 people).

-NOTE 13 - OTHER INTEREST RECEIVABLE AND SIMILAR INCOME
+NOTE 14 - OTHER INTEREST RECEIVABLE AND SIMILAR INCOME